MrPrince419/mood-based-music-player/README.md

 # Mood Based Music Player

-An intelligent music player that adapts to your mood using facial recognition and music analysis.
-Features real-time feedback and an intuitive interface.
+A smart music player that analyzes your mood through facial expressions and plays music that matches your emotional state.

 ## Features